 You will find lots of debate on this subject– so finally the NO answer is THE answer!

-Have a hat contest to celebrate your guests efforts with the following categories:
+If you're having a Kentucky Derby Party, consider having a Best Dressed hat contest.
+Celebrate your guests efforts with the following categories:

 * Biggest Hat